llm-bible/llm-bible.github.io/_publications/li2020mapping.markdown

 bibkey: li2020mapping
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2005.03776"}
-tags: ['Pretraining Methods', 'Training Techniques', 'Transformer', 'Model Architecture']
+tags: ['Transformer', 'Training Techniques', 'Model Architecture', 'Pretraining Methods']
 ---
 We present a new problem: grounding natural language instructions to mobile user interface actions, and create three new datasets for it.
 For full task